STEllAR-GROUP/hpx/docs/sphinx/api/public_api.rst

 ============================

 This header includes :ref:`public_api_header_hpx_local_algorithm` and contains overloads of the algorithms for segmented iterators.
+For more information you can refer to the `C++ Standard algorithms library <https://en.cppreference.com/w/cpp/algorithm>`_.

 .. _public_api_header_hpx_local_algorithm: